 I don’t believe any other generation will see or be part of the change he has been through.

 The industry is always changing.
 The world is changing.

-A huge thanks to Peter and family and of course Denise for organising our day on the farm – we had a fantastic time and it was so interesting to learn all about the sugar cane.
+A huge thanks to Peter and family and of course Denise for organising our day and our fantastic experience visiting a sugar cane farm – we had a fantastic time and it was so interesting to learn all about the sugar cane.